 Download the latest BIOS from the manufacturer’s website.

 Step 3: Flash your BIOS

 The BIOS flashing process varies by manufacturer.
-Therefore, for safety concern, you can check the updating details of each BIOS manufacturer.
+Therefore, for safety concerns, you can check the updating details of each BIOS manufacturer.
 However, we’ll walk you through the basics.

-1) Extract the downloaded BIOS file as required and copy it to an USB disk.
+1) Extract the downloaded BIOS file as required and copy it to a USB disk.

 2. Please remember NOT to rename the file at all.

-3. Usually, the file should also include a installation guide, such as a README.txt.
+3. Usually, the file should also include an installation guide, such as a README.txt.
 You’d better read these instructions carefully.

 4. Leave the USB plugged into your computer during the whole update process.

-- For most computer such as Dell, the BIOS key is F12/F2.
+- For most computers such as Dell, the BIOS key is F12/F2.

 - HP: ESC.

 3) Launch your BIOS update tool or flashing tool.
 Each BIOS has a different way of accessing the update tool.